 Mackenzie Crook acts the role of Gareth.
 He was born in 1971 as Paul James Crook in Maidstone, Kent.
 Before landing his role in The Office, Crook has ephemeral levels of success in a few different comedy shows.
 Before he started acting Crook had jobs at Halfords and Pizza Hut.

-After The Office he landing his first major film in the Pirates of the Caribbean franchise.
+After The Office he landed his first major film in the Pirates of the Caribbean franchise.
 He played the role of Regetti, a pirate with an ill fitting wooden eye.
 Crook appeared in the frist three films of the franchise, but did not appear in “On Stranger Tides” which aired in 2011.

 Outside of film and television, Crook has appeared in a number television commercials including, Visa and M&M’s.
 He has also done the voiceover for a Curry’s commercial.